shayan-taheri/sqlinstaller/README.md

       database name.
    5. SetVersion: sets the version information.
 Will replace {0} with the database name, {1} with the version, and {2} with the user running the install.

-   The Provider element is the same Provider used within the sqlnstaller.xml config file.
-   You can override any or all of the Provider elements/attributes within this file.
-These will be merged back with the global ProviderFactory xml at runtime.
    -->
    <Providers>
       <!--